 Oath of the Horatii Painting by Jacques Louis David

-Few artists like Dominique Ingres and Angelica Kauffman were also skillful portrait artists who created numerous oil portrait paintings in neoclassical style and were known for their mastery over the art of making portraits.
+A few artists like Dominique Ingres and Angelica Kauffman were also skillful portrait artists who created numerous oil portrait paintings in neoclassical style and were known for their mastery over the art of making different types of portraits.

 Romanticism was an art movement that originated in the late 18th century in Europe.
 It emphasized individualism, emotions, and subjectivity over rationalism, science, and classicism of the Enlightenment period.